nonoakij/next-form-validation-with-server-action/README.md

 ## Overview

-The following is a summary of Form implementation patterns in Next.js.
+This repository is form design patterns that use server actions to perform Validation of forms.

-This repository use zod as the library for schema validation, but other libraries should be able to implement the same patterns.
+The Playground code uses zod as the library for schema validation, but other libraries should be able to implement the same pattern.

 ## Getting Started